cloudmesh-community/hid-sp18-409/project-code/README.md

 * Then you can open the following URL in any of the web browser to see the web application:

   * [http://localhost:5050/](http://localhost:5050/)
+  * Now, you may check any of the functionalities explained in the project demonstration [video](https://www.youtube.com/watch?v=PU7PLzCxKds).

 * Get the container ID using following command